When Do You Need Hernia Surgery?

 Hiatal hernia

-During surgery, the tissue that is “leaking” out of place is set back into its proper position.
-Then, the muscle is stitched back together.
+Concerned about having surgery?
+We understand.
+It can be an intimidating venture, but we want to ensure you that you are in good hands with our surgical team.
+During your surgery, we’ll place the material that is “leaking” out into its proper position, and then stitch it back together.
 If the muscle is weak, a mesh may also be added for support.

-At Conway Medical Center, we perform hernia surgeries laparoscopically with the aid of the daVinci Surgical Robot.
+Fortunately, with our state-of-the-art equipment, we can perform hernia surgeries laparoscopically with the aid of the daVinci Surgical Robot.

 This incredible piece of medical technology connects the surgeon’s hand movements to small medical instruments.
 As a result, he or she has an unobstructed view of the surgical area.
 All surgery is done through a sophisticated computer interface.